Community Partner FAQ's:

 How can I start working with CILSA and faculty and students at SMC?

-Before doing so, consider checking out this 12-minute video about partnering with SMC for service-learning and community-based research projects...
+Before doing so, consider checking out this short video about partnering with SMC for service-learning and community-based research projects.
+These worksheets go with the video to help you brainstorm your organization's goals and needs.